 Hike to Nungnung waterfall

 The hike to Nungnung waterfall involves quite some steps.
 In total you’ll have to descend 509 steps until you reach the bottom of the falls.
 This will take you anywhere between 20-30 minutes depending on your speed.
-But the hike to Nungnung waterfall is beautiful!
-You will feel completely immersed in the Balinese jungle with lots of greens and tropical plants around.
+But the hike is beautiful and you will feel completely immersed in the Balinese jungle with lots of greens and tropical plants around.
 If you get tired, or it starts raining while walking, there are some shelter benches where you can rest or hide from the rain.
 Once you’re almost at the waterfall you will first hear the powerful falls before you see him.
 After you’ve crossed a bridge with on both sides beautiful views in the canyon, you’ll know you’re almost there!
 Here you will see the first waterfall trickling down the rocks, but of course this is not the main waterfall!
 Walk a little bit further and you will have a perfect view on Air Terjun NungNung.
 By the way, did you know that Air Terjun is the Indonesian name for waterfall?
-Air means water in Indonesian, how funny 🙂
+Air means water in Indonesian, how funny

 Best time to visit Nungnung waterfall